Witch hunt: Early Modern Europe and Colonial America

 Witch-hunts began to occur in North America while Hopkins was hunting witches in England.
 In 1645, forty-six years before the notorious Salem witch trials, Springfield, Massachusetts experienced America's first accusations of witchcraft when husband and wife Hugh and Mary Parsons accused each other of witchcraft.
 In America's first witch trial, Hugh was found innocent, while Mary was acquitted of witchcraft but she was still sentenced to be hanged as punishment for the death of her child.
 She died in prison.
 About eighty people throughout England's Massachusetts Bay Colony were accused of practicing witchcraft; thirteen women and two men were executed in a witch-hunt that occurred throughout New England and lasted from 1645 to 1663.
-The Salem witch trials followed in 1692–1693.
+The Salem witch trials followed in 1692–1693 with 19 victims convicted and given the death penalty.

 Current scholarly estimates of the number of people who were executed for witchcraft vary from about 35,000 to 60,000.
 The total number of witch trials in Europe which are known to have ended in executions is around 12,000.
 Prominent contemporaneous critics of witch-hunts included Gianfrancesco Ponzinibio (fl.
 1520), Johannes Wier (1515–1588), Reginald Scot (1538–1599), Cornelius Loos (1546–1595), Anton Praetorius (1560–1613), Alonso Salazar y Frías (1564–1636), Friedrich Spee (1591–1635), and Balthasar Bekker (1634–1698).
 Among the largest and most notable of these trials were the Trier witch trials (1581–1593), the Fulda witch trials (1603–1606), the Würzburg witch trial (1626–1631) and the Bamberg witch trials (1626–1631).

 In addition to known witch trials, witch hunts were often conducted by vigilantes, who may or may not have executed their victims.
 In Scotland, for example, cattle murrains were blamed on witches, usually peasant women, who were then punished.
 A popular method called "scoring above the breath" meant slashing across a woman's forehead in order to remove the power of her magic.
 This was seen as a kind of emergency procedure which could be performed in absence of judicial authorities.